-The Motorola MG7700 24×8 DOCSIS 3.0 cable modem might not be the fastest cable modem available, but it’s one of the most popular modem router combos among small-to-medium houses and offices due to the balanced pricing-to-performance approach.
+Motorola MG7700 24 x 8 DOCSIS 3.0 cable modem might not be the fastest cable modem available, but it’s one of the most popular router modem combos among small-to-medium houses and offices, courtesy of a balanced pricing-to-performance ratio.
 But is it as good as advertised?
 Read my in-depth review to find more.

-In the retail space bustling with many DOCSIS 3.1 modems, it is important to keep a few mid-range devices handy.
-Motorola’s MG7700 is one such product that lets you enjoy the perks of a modem-router combo without breaking the bank.
+It is important to keep a few mid-range devices in the retail space bustling with many DOCSIS 3.1 modems.
+Motorola’s MG7700 is one such device that lets you enjoy the perks of a modem-router combo without breaking the bank.

 It isn’t your regular future-proof networking device.
 Instead, it is designed to cater to intermediate internet plans offered by most cable ISPs.
-In this MG7700 review, I will dissect every aspect of the device, based on my hands-on experience of three months with the same.
+In this MG7700 review, I will dissect every aspect of the device based on my hands-on experience of three weeks with the same.

 Motorola MG7700 Specs